deepakhj/cadent/docs/writers.md

     - cassandra-triggered: a binary blob of timeseries points between a time range

        Same as `cassandra` but uses triggering for rollups (see below)

+    - cassandra-log: a binary blob of timeseries points between a time range put with a periodic "log"

+           Same as `cassandra` for series, but uses a log (see #Log below)

+    - cassandra-log-triggered: same as `cassandra-triggered`, but using the log technique as well

     - cassandra-flat: a row for each time/point